johnpeart/johnpeart.github.io/src/posts/blogpost/2016-02-07-a-week-with-apple-pay.md

 My boyfriend informed me - with short notice - that I'd need to wear a shirt for dinner that night.
 I was wearing a shirt, but I was also wearing a pair of trainers - which would have been a bit of a *faux pas*.
 In central London, and with no time to get home and change, I needed to buy new shoes.

 How hard is buying nice shoes from Covent Garden on a £30 budget?
-Turns out, it's near impossible.
+Turns out, it’s near impossible.
 I ended up buying a pair of £60 shoes from Zara that were reduced to £29.99.

 Date night saved, but a close call.

 ## Living with contactless is hard

-If there's anything I've learnt from this experiment it's that going cashless and contactless is hard.
+If there’s anything I've learnt from this experiment it’s that going cashless and contactless is hard.

 Contactless payment options still aren't ubiquitous enough and card payment technology still isn't robust enough.
-It's next-to-impossible to take the plunge to go cash-free; having back-ups isn't just a luxury, it's a necessity.
+It’s next-to-impossible to take the plunge to go cash-free; having back-ups isn't just a luxury, it’s a necessity.

-Not to worry though - I have my PIN now, and everything's back to normal.
+Not to worry though - I have my PIN now, and everything’s back to normal.